Whatever the social network, there’s a right way and wrong way to use it, especially if your focus is on growing your business or career.

 5. See who’s viewed your profile

 Are you checking who’s viewed your LinkedIn profile?
-If you are not, you could be missing out on possible prospects who have shown an interest in you.
+If you are not, you could be missing out on a potential goldmine of prospects who have shown an interest in you.

-If someone landed on your profile but not taken the initiative to send you a connection request, reach out to them if they are a good connection for you.
+If someone landed on your profile but not taken the initiative to send you a connection request, reach out to them if you feel they are a good connection for you.

-Make sure you send a personalized connection request to that person as you would to any other potential prospect.
+Make sure you send a personalized connection request to that person as you would to any other potential lead.
 There’s no need to include “I saw you viewed my profile” in your message.